destroyer-art/ts-boilerplate-graphql-postgres/README.md

-# Full Stack Boilerplate with JWT Authentication"
+# Full Stack Boilerplate with JWT Authentication

+## About

+Full Stack boilerplate with JWT authentication.

-#### React, Typescript, Node, Express, GraphQL, PostgreSQL, Redis, Webpack
+Built with React, Typescript, Node, Express, GraphQL, PostgreSQL, Redis, and Webpack.

+Uses custom hooks and [code splitting optimization](https://reactjs.org/docs/code-splitting.html) via route-based component lazy loading with the Suspense component.

+Unexpired tokens on sign-out are stored in a redis list and checked against on all authentication attempts .

 ## Installation